aendie/SFalmanac-Py2/README.md

 ## Requirements

-&nbsp;&nbsp;&nbsp;&nbsp;Most of the computation is done by the free Pyephem library.
+&nbsp;&nbsp;&nbsp;&nbsp;Most of the computation is done by the free Skyfield library.
 &nbsp;&nbsp;&nbsp;&nbsp;Typesetting is done by LaTeX or MiKTeX so you first need to install:

 * Python v2.x (2.6 or later)
-* PyEphem
+* Skyfield and PyEphem (only for planet magnitudes)
 * TeX/LaTeX&nbsp;&nbsp;or&nbsp;&nbsp;MiKTeX

+&nbsp;&nbsp;&nbsp;&nbsp;When MiKTeX first runs it will require installation of additional packages.
+&nbsp;&nbsp;&nbsp;&nbsp;Ignore all messages output by pdftex - SFalmanac is running correctly.
 &nbsp;&nbsp;&nbsp;&nbsp;**DEPRECATION:** Python 2.7 will reach the end of its life on January 1st, 2020.
 &nbsp;&nbsp;&nbsp;&nbsp;Please upgrade your Python as Python 2.7 won't be maintained after that date.
 &nbsp;&nbsp;&nbsp;&nbsp;A future version of pip will drop support for Python 2.7.